 - Eligibility for the ICB Social Impact Award

 - When selecting the OnlineOpen option in ICB receive a 20% discount off the Article Publication Charge *

 - Be in the running for the award of ‘ICB Publication of the Year’, which also includes a speakers slot at the ASI annual meeting**

 *Eligible only to current financial ASI members.
-Visit the Member Login Section for the member-only code to apply.
+To receive the member-only code, please contact us.

 **Awarded to the best publication from a current financial ASI member who is first author.